Governance Structure and Operations

 Toshimitsu Taiko

-Mr. Toshimitsu Taiko has led key roles within the Company, including CEO of the U.S. sales subsidiary, General Manager of various business headquarters, and Lead Officer for the Business Technologies Business.
+Mr. Toshimitsu Taiko has held key positions in the Company’s core Business Technologies domain, including CEO of the U.S. sales subsidiary, General Manager of various business headquarters, and Executive Officer overseeing the Business Technologies Business.
 He also served as Executive Officer in charge of Corporate Planning and Investor Relations, focusing on enhancing the corporate value of the Group.

 Outside Director